Chart Color Schemes

 Health performance in Gilbert Valley is well below average with prevalence of common health conditions notable across both younger and older age cohorts

-Gilbert Valley faces significant health challenges, with common conditions prevalent among both younger and older age groups.
-Private health cover is low at approximately 48% of the total population (~2,525 people), compared to the national average of 55.3%.
+Gilbert Valley faces significant health challenges, with common conditions prevalent across both younger and older age groups.
+Private health cover is low at approximately 48% of the total population (~2,557 people), compared to the national average of 55.3%.

-The most common medical conditions are arthritis and mental health issues, affecting 10.9 and 8.7% of residents respectively.
+The most common medical conditions are arthritis (10.9%) and mental health issues (8.7%).
 Approximately 62.4% of residents report no medical ailments, slightly higher than the Rest of SA's 60.9%.
-As of June 20XX (exact year not specified), about 27.8% of Gilbert Valley's population is aged 65 and over (1,462 people).
-Despite this, health outcomes among seniors are above average, outperforming the general population in various health metrics.
+As of 20XX, 27.8% of residents are aged 65 and over (1,481 people).
+Health outcomes among seniors in Gilbert Valley are above average, outperforming the general population in health metrics.

 Frequently Asked Questions - Health